Q. What is PSEO?

 Q. Do I have to take all the classes that are offered each semester?

-A. Yes.
-Because this program is based on the cohort model, all students take all classes in the prescribed order for the two years (four semesters) of the program.
-However, once the cohort has been filled, additional students may be accepted for individual classes.
-Contact firstname.lastname@example.org for more information.
+A. We highly recommend that you take the entire cohort.
+Because this program is based on the cohort model, students benefit by taking all classes in the prescribed order for the two years (four semesters) of the program.
+However, we recognize that individual students have unique needs, and we are willing to make exceptions.
+In addition, once the cohort has been filled, additional students will be accepted for individual classes.
+Contact [email protected] for more information.

 Q. Can I start as a senior?

 A. Yes.
 Whether you have taken a year of PSEO already or this is your first year of PSEO, you may join Mid-Metro Academy’s program.
 Of course, if you start as a senior, you'll only benefit from a year of our program rather than two years, but that will still be worthwhile, and you’ll still make friends with your cohort.